Yanzhou-Jin/AML_Project/Labs/Practical 2.md

 ## 2. Implement some of these additional metrics and attempt to combine them with the accuracy or loss quality metric.
 It’s important to note that in this particular case, accuracy and loss actually serve as the same quality metric (do you know why?).

-By implementing such metrics searching on SEARCH SPACE, and obtained the table below:
+By implementing such metrics searching in `search_space`, the following table is obtained:

 | Search History    | Recorded Accuracies | Recorded Losses | Recorded Latencies | Recorded Model Sizes | Recorded FLOPS |
 |-------------------|---------------------|-----------------|--------------------|----------------------|-----------------|